WordPress-Phoenix/wordpress-development-toolkit/docs/best-practices-asset-management.md

 * **Please don't use a postfix like `-js`, `-css`, `-script`, `-style`** -- WordPress will add postfixes when printing assets in the DOM, resulting in `something-js-js`.
 However, if a product is called purecss or momentjs, we then use the full slug with repetitive postfix, despite repetion (i.e. `purecss-css`)
 * **Try to keep parity between filename and dependency string**.
 This makes life easier and applications scale nicer.
 * **Plan for growth: avoid calling dependency "my-product.ext."** Use `-primary`, `-core` or `-main` prefix.
-* Never use WordPress Filters or difficult-to-predict dynamic variables to register asset handles so others may dequeue and register handles with confidence.
+* **Never use WordPress Filters or difficult-to-predict dynamic variables** so others may dequeue and register handles with confidence.

 #### Leverage dependency chaining and the `array()` method for `wp_enqueue_*()`